 Well prior to the advent of the internet, federal and state courts recognized that various forms of expressive activity constitute constitutionally protected speech.
-Traditionally, protected expressive activities have included opinions that are broadcast or published anonymously or pseudonymously.
+Traditionally, protected expressive activities have included opinions that are broadcast or published anonymously or with a pseudonym.
 By the same token, throughout the United States, the courts have recognized that those harmed by slander, libel, defamatory conduct, misappropriation of trade secrets, copyright infringement, and other forms of wrongful publication may pursue various damage claims.
-Among potential remedies, injured parties may also seek injunctive relief to enjoin unlawful conduct.
+Among potential remedies, injured parties may also seek injunction relief to enjoin unlawful conduct from anonymous reviews.

 Without question, securing a remedy against one who has wrongfully engaged in wrongful publication under the cloak of anonymity presents its challenges.
 Indeed, the courts struggle to balance competing interests in preserving constitutionally protected speech of anonymous publishers and permitting injured parties to pursue vile tort-mongers.